 Fermenting Broccoli–Zesty Broccoli Stem Pickles

 I don’t know about you, but I love pickles.
 And for me, pickles do not have to be made from cucumbers.
 They just have to have a kick.
-So, imagine my delight to read this recipe by Andrea.
+So, imagine my delight to read this recipe for zesty broccoli pickles by Andrea.

 Posted by Andrea